tarantool/checks/README.md

 ### Optional type and types combination

+Moreover, several types can be accepted if their names are concatenated with a bar `|` between them.
+For instance, `'table|number'` accepts tables as well as numbers.

-Moreover, types can be prefixed with a question mark `?`, which makes them optional.
+Finally, string type qualifier can be prefixed with a question mark `?`, which makes them optional.
-For instance, `'?table'` accepts tables as well as `nil` values.
+For instance, `'?table'` accepts tables as well as `nil` values, `'?table|number'` accepts tables, numbers and nil values.

+Question mark is not an equivalent to combination with the `'nil'` type:
+`box.NULL` is a valid value for `'?number'`, but not for `'nil|number'` combination.

 A `'?'` type alone accepts anything.
 It is mainly useful as a placeholder to skip an argument which doesn't need to be checked.

-Finally, several types can be accepted, if their names are concatenated with a bar `|` between them.
-For instance, `'table|number'` accepts tables as well as numbers.
-It can be combined with the question mark, so `'?table|number'` accepts tables, numbers and nil values.

-Question mark is not equivalent to combination with `'nil'` type:
-`msgpack.NULL` is a valid value for `'?number'`, but not for `'nil|number'` combination.
+To sum up, the string type qualifier has the following syntax: either `'[?]type1[|type2[...]]'` or single `'?'`.

 ## Table type qualifiers